-First thing, you’ll need to open up the Cricut Design Space!
+First thing, you’ll need to open up Cricut Design Space!

-But since my wood is not square (it’s 3.25in x 12in) I click on “Edit” on the right hand side and change the width and height of the square to the size of my project piece.
+But since my wood is not square (it’s 3.25in x 12in) I click on “Edit” at the top and change the width and height of the square to the size of my project piece.
 Be sure to unlock the shape before you change its size or it will stay a square!

-From here, you can alter the line spacing if letters are too far apart, etc. etc. After you’ve fine tuned how you want your wording to look, you can click the double arrowed circle on the bottom right hand side of the text selection and pull it to fill up the rectangle that is the size of your wood piece.
+From here, you can alter the line spacing if letters are too far apart, etc. etc. After you’ve fine tuned how you want your wording to look, you can click the double arrowed circle on the bottom right hand side of the text selection and pull it to resize and fill up the rectangle (that is the size of your wood piece.)
 All this design work should have taken less than 2 minutes.
 It’s a speedy project!

 Once you’ve made the text the perfect size for your wood piece, delete your rectangle; you don’t need it anymore.
 It was just there for sizing.

 Here’s the fun part!
 Now you get to cut out your project!
-Click “GO” and follow the instructions on the screen.
+Click “Make It” and follow the instructions on the screen.
 Be sure to turn the knob on your Cricut Explore to Vinyl before you click the blinking C to cut!

-After your machine has finished cutting, remove the vinyl from the mat and weed out the extra vinyl.
-I am looking to have the wood show through in the lettering on my project, so I’m just leaving the letters this time, but you could easily weed out the reverse so you would be painting on the letters.
+After your machine has finished cutting, remove the Cricut vinyl from the mat and weed out the extra pieces.
+I want to have the wood show through in the lettering on my project, so I’m just leaving the letters this time, but you could easily weed out the reverse so you would be painting on the letters.

 Cover the weeded vinyl with Cricut Transfer tape, pushing down on all the lettering to get it to stick firmly to the transfer paper.